BenCaiello/PalmettoBUG/docs/source/FAQ.rst

     *1).
 I made a panel file already outside of PalmettoBUG -- do I have to create it inside PalmettoBUG again?*

-        -- Yes, you can use a panel (or analysis_panel / metadata) file that was created outside PalmettoBUG!
+        -- You can use a panel (or analysis_panel / metadata) file that was created outside PalmettoBUG!
 They just need to match the formatting expected by PalmettoBUG.
         This includes a few factors: 1). these files should be .csv files (comma separated -- no alternate delimiters!)
 2).
 They must have the same column names and follow the same conventions of PalmettoBUG versions of these files.
 3).
 They must be placed in the same location in a PalmettoBUG project directory so that the program can find them at the appropriate steps (overwriting any files PalmettoBUG auto-generated).

-        -- One easy way to ensure your panel files match the PalmettoBUG format is to get to the point of a generating a panel (etc.) file in the GUI, save the unedited file, then check the matching csv that was saved in the project directory.
-You can use that empty panel file as a template to ensure that you match the formatting needed by PalmettoBUG in your self-generated file.
+        -- One easy way to ensure your panel files match the PalmettoBUG format is to get to the point of a generating a panel (etc.) file in the GUI and proceed without editing the table in the PalmettoBUG pop-up.
+You can then check the csv that was saved in the project directory, and use that empty panel file as a template to ensure that you match the formatting needed by PalmettoBUG in your self-generated file.

     *2).
 What is 'nan' in the segmentation column of my panel file?*